 During the day, they spend most of their time in tree hollows, with each individual inhabiting up to 20 different dens within their home range.
 This is why old growth trees are so important to them!

 DID YOU KNOW?
 Greater gliders have been recorded living up to 15 years!

-Our recent report into Australia's threatened forest wildlife also identified that logging of their habitat in Victoria has been proven to cause declines or local extinctions of Greater glider populations.
+Our report into Australia's threatened forest wildlife also identified that logging of their habitat in Victoria has been proven to cause declines or local extinctions of greater glider populations.

 Greater gliders need your help today